VinceNolan999/ms1-nicola/README.md

 #### Upcoming events.

-- A gallery with Nicola's upcoming performances, inlcuding dates, time and location.
+- A gallery with Nicola's upcoming performances, including dates, time and location.

 #### Gallery Page

-- Fixed tile gallery of images relating to nicola.
+- Fixed tile gallery of images relating to Nicola.
 Responsive effect when hovering over the pictures.

 #### Contact Page